samysweb/www-teuberdev/content/authors/admin/_index.md

   url: https://kit.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Computer Science Student interested in formal methods per se as well as for software and machine learning verification.
+bio: Interested in theoretical computer science and formal methods per se as well as for software and machine learning verification.

 # Interests to show in About widget
 interests: